-FreshBooks has many competitors in the crowded online accounting space, including Kashoo, Zoho Books, Xero, and Wave.
+FreshBooks has many competitors in the crowded online accounting space, some of which earn a mention or two in this review.
 With versatile payment options and automated accounting functions, unlike some of its cheaper competitors, it’s especially useful for busy entrepreneurs who can’t afford to devote time to manual accounting activities.

 How It Works

 To sign up for FreshBooks, you just need to provide your name and email address.
-For paid plans, you don’t have to enter a credit card number until the end of your 30-day trial period.
+You don’t have to enter a credit card number until the end of your 30-day trial period.
 After you enroll, you’re automatically billed on a month-to-month basis and can cancel at any time.

 - Invoice Creation and Delivery.
 FreshBooks lets you create an unlimited number of invoices that include your name or business name, contact information, and personal or corporate logo.
-You can specify an hourly rate, per-unit cost, or flat service fee, as well as a due date.
-Once created, you can deliver an invoice by email, or print and send it through the postal mail.
-If you send your invoice online, you can see when it’s viewed for the first time.
+You can specify an hourly rate, per-unit cost, or flat service fee, as well as a payment due date.
+After sending an invoice, you can see when the client views it.

 - Estimates.
 Before beginning a project, you can use FreshBooks to generate an estimate for your client — and edit it anytime during the project.
 When it’s completed, convert the estimate to a formal invoice with a single click.

 - Payment Acceptance and Tracking.
-The FreshBooks platform lets you accept major credit cards, including Visa, MasterCard, and American Express (using a third-party payment application), as well as PayPal.
-Any currency can be used to invoice and accept payments.
-When you’re paid, either in part or in full, the amount due on the invoice changes to reflect that.
-You can also accept offline payments such as cash and checks, though you have to update your invoice manually in those cases.
+The FreshBooks platform lets you accept payment in any currency via major credit card or bank transfer using a third-party payment application.
+When you’re paid in part or in full, the amount due on the invoice changes to reflect that.
+You can also accept offline payments such as cash and checks, although you have to update your invoice manually in those cases.
 You can refund a client’s payment or write off a delinquent invoice — zeroing out its balance without recording that it has been paid.

 - Reminders and Notices.
 You can generate late payment reminders for delinquent clients, or instruct FreshBooks to automatically send out notices after each due date passes.